uoft-tapp/tapp/README.md

 - Github's automatic merge commits are acceptable
 - The reviewer must delete the associated branch once the PR is merged (GH provides an option for this)

-## Getting started with development
+## Getting Started
 These instructions will get a copy of the project up and running on your local machine for development and testing purposes.
-Currently, the backend (using Ruby 2.5.1 and a Postgres database) is dockerized and the frontend must be run manually.
+Currently, the entire app (using React/Redux, Ruby 2.5.1 and a Postgres database) is dockerized.

 ### Prerequisties

 1. [Docker](https://docs.docker.com/install/#supported-platforms)
 2. [Docker Compose](https://docs.docker.com/compose/install/) (Must be installed seperately on Linux)*
+3. Ruby, only if you would like to use the precommit hook

 * If you are running OSx or Windows, your Docker installation will have come with docker-compose.

-### Clone the repo and run the init script
+### Rubocop precommit hook

-We have an init script that installs a linter (rubocop) and sets up a precommit hook making the linter run automatically whenever you commit.
+If you want to work on the Rails API, we maintaing a script that installs a linter (rubocop) and sets up a precommit hook making the linter run automatically whenever you commit.
-It is kept under our `script` directory.

-After cloning the repo and navigating into the cloned directory, run the init script in your shell.
-To do so in bash, for example, invoke:
+If you would like to install it, first nagivate into the `api` directory and invoke:

 ```
 bash script/init-script.sh